Best Fence Estimating Software in 2026 for US and Canadian Contractors

 - No fence-specific catalogue or slot mapping.

-- Manual tax setup; not Canadian-native.
+- Manual tax setup; not fence-native.

 - Designed around line-by-line scopes, not measured fence quotes.